onnx/tensorflow-onnx/examples/tf_custom_op/custom_op.md

 ### Implement the Custom Operator
 Firstly, try to install the TensorFlow latest version (Nighly is better) build refer to [here](https://github.com/tensorflow/tensorflow#install).
 And then implement the custom operators saving in TensorFlow library format and the file usually ends with `.so`.
-We have a simple example of `AddOne`, which is adding one for a tensor.
+We have a simple example of `DoubleAndAddOne`, which is calculating `2x + 1` for a tensor.

 #### Define the op interface